-Instead, the Artificial Intelligence systems used by companies constitute of applied Artificial Intelligence and Machine Learning systems.
-Applied AI works best when it programmed for a specific task.
-The programming of this AI to understand and learn the correct procedure for handling a type of data makes it adapt over time and improve its speed and accuracy.
+Instead, the Artificial Intelligence systems used by companies constitute applied Artificial Intelligence and Machine Learning systems.
+Applied AI works best when it is programmed for a specific task.
+The programming of this AI to understand and learn the correct procedure for handling a type of data makes it adapt over time and improves its speed and accuracy.

 With machine learning, statistical techniques help us teach computers to learn without needing to make use of a rigid set of rules.
 To do so, the AI is shown several examples over time.
 From a few hundred to several million to our system until it eventually starts to learn and adapt over time and give more precise results and predictions.

 To put this in perspective, it will take the average professional 20 seconds to go through clicking ten pictures to determine which of the images are dogs and which aren’t.
 However, a machine learning program during its first stage of execution might take 20 minutes to perform the same task.
 But, after doing this for a day and adapting its speed and analysis, it could take the machine learning program less than a second to perform that same task.
 Even more accurately and efficiently pending the number of times it has been given that task to perform.